-Using the recipes included in the project manual, prepare an exhibit for one of the classes below.
+Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking401Recipes), prepare an exhibit for one of the classes below.
+Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e., nut allergy, gluten intolerance, etc.).
 If you make changes to the recipe, bring a copy of the recipe with your changes.
 Display exhibit on a disposable plate and place in a zip-sealing plastic bag.
 In addition to your food exhibit, pick one of the recipes from Cooking 401 that is not a choice for exhibit.
 Make the recipe and take a picture of the results.
 Bring a document with a printed picture of the food you made from the recipe and the answers to the following two questions: 1.)
 If you made this recipe again, what would you do differently?
 2.)
 What did you learn that can help you in other ways besides preparing food?
+Due to space limitations at State Fair, the size of the activity document should be no larger than an 8 1⁄2" x 11" binder or folder.